nezed/webpack-split-chunks/README.md

 # chunk plugin for webpack

-This plugin does something very simple - it transfers modules from some chunks into a separate target chunk.
+Transfers modules specified chunks into a target chunk.

+## What is that good for?

 This may not sound like much, but coupled with other plugins–especially with the built-in `CommonsChunkPlugin`–it can do something quite nice.